Amirmazed/complete-niche-website-server/README.md

 * Any registered user can put their reviews about service.
 Those reviews are shown in the home page.
 * On the My orders page the logged in user can see only his/her orders.
 If the user wants he/she can cancel order anytime.
 A confirmation message will pop up before that.
 * I have used sppiners in the private route pages.
 Which means reloading in those pages won't redirect user to the login page
+* I have used .env file to hide informations, and git ignore aswell
 * Order status is shown in the My orders page, the admin can update the status of a particular order and users can monitor this visiting the My orders page.
 This website is built with react-bootstrap.